Fiber product homotopy method for multiparameter eigenvalue problems: Introduction

-We applied a broad range of different measures for speed and accuracy to our numerical experiments in these sections to stress test the robustness of our method.
+We applied a broad range of measures for speed and accuracy to our numerical experiments to stress test the robustness of our method.
 In Section~\ref{sec:rand}, speed is measured via both wall time and iteration count (number of Newton steps); accuracy is measured via both relative backward error of the computed eigenpairs and the deviation in the multiple paths used to track the eigenvalues.
-In Section~\ref{sec:mathieu}, we test the effect of reducing the number of Newton steps (by early stopping) on the accuracy of our method and certify the final quadratic convergence speed using Shub--Smale $\alpha$-theory.
-For the singular MEPs in Section~\ref{sec:sing}, what breaks other homotopy methods is the issue of divergent paths and as such we use the number of divergent paths as a measure of effectiveness.
-The take-away is that our fiber product homotopy has \emph{zero} divergent path in every case that we tested.
-In Sections~\ref{sec:rand} and \ref{sec:sing}, we also provide the time it takes to track a single path, which gives a good estimate of the speed under parallel execution of our method (since each path can be tracked independently of others).
+In Section~\ref{sec:mathieu}, we test the effect of reducing the number of Newton steps (by early stopping) on the accuracy of our method and certify its final quadratic convergence speed using Shub--Smale $\alpha$-theory.
+For the dimension-deficient singular MEPs in Section~\ref{sec:sing}, what breaks other homotopy methods is the issue of divergent paths and so we use the number of divergent paths as a measure of effectiveness.
+The take-away is that our method saw \emph{zero} divergent path in every case we tested.
+In Sections~\ref{sec:rand} and \ref{sec:sing}, we also provide the time it takes to track a single path, which gives a good estimate of the speed under parallel execution of our method (since each path can be tracked independently of~others).